Women in 1970s Francoist Spain: 1970s Francoist Spain

-In the Basque country, both Basque and Spanish women in the Basque country would remain socially isolated until the 1970s when younger women began to push their way inside the dominant culture.
+In the Basque Country, Basque and Spanish women remained socially isolated until the 1970s when younger women began to push their way inside the dominant culture.
 This included going to bars and restaurants.
-Female internal migrants in the Basque country began to be accepted as more Basque than those who had lived in the region for generations, in part because they were more willing to become politically engaged on discussions of Basque nationalism.
+Female internal migrants in the Basque Country began to be accepted as more Basque than those who had lived in the region for generations, in part because they were more willing to become politically engaged on discussions of Basque nationalism.
 This political awakening also enabled these women to become more active in efforts to counter the regime.

 Women in the Cortes Españolas provided negligible contributions to the body during the 1940s and 1950s, these women would be more influential during the 1960s and 1970s as Spain's economy changed and broader Spanish culture demanded contradictory and complex things from women as the regime tried to keep the changing culture in line with its fascist ideology.

 During the 1960s and 1970s, the Women's Section of Falange (Sección Femenina) aided in raising expectations of what was possible for women to accomplish by taking personal responsibility for their actions.